cabrerabywaters-zz/faas-node-gatekeeper/README.md

 ## Why?:

-All functions available on OpenFaaS be default can be triggered without any authentication, is very likely that you will need some kind of extra security if you dont want to completely expose your API to the WORLD
+All functions available in OpenFaaS be default can be triggered without authentication, is very likely that you will need some kind of extra security if you dont want to completely expose your API to the WORLD

 ## Step by step guide: